Urban theory: Economic capital and globalization

 The Industrial Revolution was accompanied by urbanization in Europe and the United States in the 19th century.
 Friedrich Engels studied Manchester, which was being transformed by the cotton industry.
-He noted how the city was divided into the wealthy and working class areas, which were physically separated so that one could not see any of the latter from the former.
+He noted how the city was divided between wealthy areas and working class areas, which were physically separated from one another (and the people living in those areas could not see each other easily).
 The city was therefore a function of capital.

 Georg Simmel studied the effect of the urban environment on the individuals living in cities, arguing in The Metropolis and Mental Life that the increase in human interaction affected relationships.
 The activity and anonymity of the city led to a 'blasé attitude' with reservations and aloofness by urban denizens.
 This was also driven by the market economy of the city, which corroded traditional norms.
 However, people in cities were also more tolerant and sophisticated.

 Henri Lefebvre argued in the 1960s and 1970s that urban space is dominated by the interests of corporations and capitalism.
-Private places such as shopping centres and office buildings dominated over public space.
-The economic relations could be seen in the city itself, with wealthy areas being far more opulent than the run-down parts of the poor.
+Private places such as shopping centres and office buildings dominated the public space.
+The economic relations could be seen in the city itself, with wealthy areas being far more opulent than the run-down areas inhabited by poor people.
 To fix this, a right to the city needed to be asserted to give everyone a say on urban space.

 Economic sustainability

-In fact, urbanomics can spillover beyond the city parameters.
+Urbanomics can spill over beyond the city parameters.
 The process of globalization extends its territories into global city regions.
 Essentially, they are territorial platforms (metropolitan extensions from key cities, chain of cities linked within a state territory or across inter-state boundaries and arguably; networked cities and/or regions cutting across national boundaries) interconnected in the globalized economy.
-Some see global city-regions rather than global cities as the nodes of a global network.
+Some see global city-regions, rather than global cities, as the nodes of a global network.

 The rules of engagement are built on economic sustainability – the ability to continuously generate wealth.
-The cornerstones of this economic framework are the following ‘4C’ attributes: (1) currency flow for trading, (2) commoditization of products and services in supply chain management, (3) command centre function in orchestrating interdependency and monitoring executions and (4) consumerization.
-Unless, decoupling the economy from these attributes can be demonstrated; symbolic capital expressions as legitimate as they may be; must accept the domineering status of urbanomics.
+The cornerstones of this economic framework are the following ‘4C’ attributes: (1) currency flow for trading, (2) commoditization of products and services in supply chain management, (3) command centre function in orchestrating interdependency and monitoring executions, and (4) consumerization.
+Unless, decoupling the economy from these attributes can be demonstrated; symbolic capital expressions, as legitimate as they may be, must accept the domineering status of urbanomics.

 Revisiting economic measurements

-Arguably, the culprit of this economic entrapment is the high-consumption lifestyle synonymous with affluence.
+Arguably, the culprit of this economic entrapment is the high-consumption lifestyle synonymous with wealth.
 The resolve may well be that ‘less is more’ and that true welfare lies not in a rise in production and income.
-As such, Gross Domestic Product (GDP) is increasingly being questioned as inaccurate and inadequate.
-GDP includes things that do not contribute to sustainable growth and excludes non-monetary benefits that improve the welfare of the people.
-In response, alternative measures have been proposed such as the Genuine Progress Indicator (GPI) and the Index of Sustainable Welfare - ISEW.
+As such, Gross Domestic Product (GDP) is increasingly being questioned and considered inaccurate and inadequate.
+GDP includes things that do not contribute to sustainable growth, and excludes non-monetary benefits that improve the welfare of the people.
+In response, alternative measures have been proposed, including the Genuine Progress Indicator (GPI) and the Index of Sustainable Economic Welfare (ISEW).